 The radio project is significantly scaled back in scope and cost from its predecessor, the Oregon Wireless Interoperability Network.
 It has been re-engineered, assigned a new schedule and budget, and staffed to better fit Oregon’s fiscal constraints and public safety emergency services needs.
 The Legislature authorized the revised project in June 2011.

 The aging analog microwave system will be replaced and upgraded to digital.
-Project staff is visiting and assessing sites, and developing plans and specifications.

 The radio project has limited budget for interoperability equipment and is working through the State Interoperability Executive Council and the State Radio User Group to foster interoperability between state and local systems.

 ODOT is fulfilling partnership obligations of the OWIN program and met the radio project's 2012 grant deadlines.
 All partnership obligations are scheduled to be completed by the end of 2014.